Introduction

 Middle Position: In middle positions (MP), QTs can be played more aggressively.
 It can be a good hand to open with a raise, especially if the table is passive or tight.

-Late Position: In late positions (LP), such as the cutoff (CO) or button (BTN), QTs is a strong hand to raise or even call a raise with, depending on the action in front of you.
-If everyone has folded to you, raising is a good play to try to steal the blinds.
+Late Position: In late positions (LP), such as the cutoff (CO) or button (BTN), QT is a strong hand to raise or even call a raise with, depending on the action in front of you.

 Blinds: In the small blind (SB) or big blind (BB), QTs can be played more aggressively, particularly if facing a single raise.
-Calling a raise or even 3-betting (re-raising) can be considered, especially against an opponent who frequently raises from late position.
+Calling a raise or even 3-betting (re-raising) can be considered against an opponent who frequently raises from a late position.

 Example:

-You are in the cutoff with QTs and it folds to you.
+You are in the cutoff with QTs, and it folds for you.
 Raising to 2.5 or 3 big blinds is a solid play to put pressure on the blinds.

 Post-Flop Strategy